omlins/ParallelStencil.jl/README.md

 The corresponding file can be found [here](/examples/diffusion3D_novis_noperf.jl).

-## 50-lines multi-XPU example
+## 50-lines multi-xPU example
-This concise multi-XPU 3-D heat diffusion solver uses ParallelStencil in conjunction with [ImplicitGlobalGrid.jl] and can be readily deployed on on a single CPU thread or on thousands of GPUs/CPUs.
+This concise multi-xPU 3-D heat diffusion solver uses ParallelStencil in conjunction with [ImplicitGlobalGrid.jl] and can be readily deployed on on a single CPU thread or on thousands of GPUs/CPUs.
 Again, a simple boolean `USE_GPU` defines whether it runs on GPU(s) or CPU(s) ([JULIA_NUM_THREADS] defines how many cores are used in the latter case).
 The solver can be run with any number of processes.
 [ImplicitGlobalGrid.jl] creates automatically an implicit global computational grid based on the number of processes the solver is run with (and based on the process topology, which can be explicitly chosen by the user or automatically determined).
 Please refer to the documentation of [ImplicitGlobalGrid.jl] for more information.

 ```julia
 const USE_GPU = true